Internet outages briefly disrupt access to websites, apps

 Many services were up and running after an hour or so but the affected companies said they were working overtime to prevent further problems.

-Banking services were severely disrupted, with Westpac, the Commonwealth, ANZ and St George all down, along with the website of the Reserve Bank of Australia.
+Banking services were severely disrupted, with Westpac, the Commonwealth, ANZ and St George all down, along with the website of the Reserve Bank of Australia, the country’s central bank.
+The Reserve Bank cancelled a bond-buying operation due to technical difficulties facing several banks that were to participate.

 Services have mostly been restored.